-Since the pandemic, mortgage rates hit a record low.
+Since the pandemic, mortgage rates have hit a record low.
 In 2020, a 30-year fixed mortgage rate was 3.86%, and now it has fallen to 2.96%, according to Bankrate.
-As such, many homeowners are taking this opportunity to refinance their home mortgage.
+Many homeowners are taking this opportunity to refinance their home mortgages.
 The most common reason for refinancing your home is to receive a better interest term and rate.
-Other homeowners refinance to take out a sum from their equity and to replace their monthly mortgage payment with a longer repayment term.
-Lower interest rates not only mean saving money, but it also means paying down your principal faster.
+Other homeowners refinance to remove a sum from their equity and replace their monthly mortgage payment with a longer repayment term.
+Lower interest rates mean saving money and paying down your principal faster.

-But before you decide to refinance, you should wait for a considerable amount of time to improve your credit score if you have large debts.
-If you have manageable debt, you can wait a few months to pay it off.
-Keep in mind, the higher your credit score, the lower your interest rate will be from lenders.
+But before you refinance, you should wait for a considerable time to improve your credit score if you have large debts.
+You can wait a few months to pay it off if you have a manageable obligation.
+Remember that the higher your credit score, the lower your interest rate will be from lenders.
 With a low rate, you can save thousands of dollars in interest.

 How long it takes to refinance depends on your lender.
-For example, if interest rates are low and the lender deals with a plethora of new applicants who want to take advantage of those rates, the lender may take longer to process your loan.
+For example, if interest rates are low and the lender deals with many new applicants who want to take advantage of those rates, the lender may take longer to process your loan.

 In a nutshell, here are the reasons why you should refinance.

 Now here are the reasons explained, as well as other common ones.

 The number one reason many refinance is to get a lower interest rate on their mortgage.
 You could save money through refinancing if your current interest rate is higher than today.
 It’s often said that if mortgage rates are lower than your current rate by 2% or more, it’s an excellent time to refinance.